 |13||? ✔ ✔|

 Kerrigan's Talent Build Cheatsheet

-As the name implies, the Basic Attack Build favors Talent options that give Kerrigan the most utility possible relying heavily on Basic Attacks.
+The Standard Build favors Talent options that give Kerrigan the most utility possible, while also having a good burst damage in teamfights.
 The splash damage component of Fury of the Swarm will allow for viable waveclear when Kerrigan finds herself alone, especially during the early game.
 Fury of the Swarm also works very well with Volatile Power in providing Kerrigan with much needed shields via Assimilation.
 Lastly, the combination of Kinetic Fulmination and Painful Spikes brings phenominal burst damage potential after having successfully landed Kerrigan's W/E combo.

-The Ravage Build is comprised of Talents that provide Kerrigan a well-rounded balance of damage and mobility.
-Siphoning Impact allows Kerrigan to stack up a rather large Assimilation shield very quicky with her additional charges of Ravage.
-This build does take some time to ramp up in effectiveness, as Kerrigan will need to farm stacks of Sharpened Blades to generate the most damage output (100 minions need to be killed without taking into account enemy hero takedowns).
+The Ravage Build is a decent build in Infernal Shrines, since it greatly enhances Kerrigan's capabilities to do Shrines.
+While Siphoning Impact allows Kerrigan to stack up a rather large Assimilation shield very quicky with her additional charges of Ravage, Fury of the Swarm gives her a much needed waveclear and resilience during Shrine clear.
+This build does take some time to ramp up in effectiveness, as Kerrigan will need to farm stacks of Sharpened Blades to generate the most damage output (75 minions need to be killed without taking into account enemy hero takedowns).
 Mounting Potency also relies on the wise use of Ravage's charges to build up the maximum damage potential.